04th December, 2023

 The code being displayed can be identified and further explained in the appliances user manual or on some manufacturer’s app.

-The option of simply restarting your boiler may often solve the issue being brought to your attention by an error code… temporarily.
+The option of simply restarting the boiler may often solve the issue being brought to your attention by an error code… temporarily.

-It can prove wise to first fully investigate and understand the cause of the error code, this is the most efficient way of ensuring the issue can be fully remedied, making it less likely to occur down the line.
+It can prove wise to first fully investigate and understand the cause of the error, this is the most efficient way of ensuring the issue can be fully remedied, making it less likely to occur down the line.

 The Vaillant F75 can be put down to a pressure issue, resulting in the boiler being ‘locked out’.